I’m a highly educated individual. I hold both a Bachelor of Science and an MBA in Finance from two great schools in Canada.

 Your education will not save you (and that’s a good thing)

 The historical statistics about your chances of gainful employment and earning potential with a college degree are quietly being eroded with time, and soon they will no longer be true.
 Everything is changing, the future is already here.

 If you don’t have to go to university, don’t go.

-The best thing about my undergraduate education was my student loan debt, which led to this blog.
 The best thing about my graduation education was collecting credentials as a financial professional so I can become an entrepreneur.
 It’s taken a lot of time and money to get here.
 I can’t go back.
 I can only salvage what is most valuable and move forward more intelligently.

 It’s ok to feel ripped off.
 We were.

-The only thing any of us can do is maximize the return on our investment, be creative in the best way we know how, and share our talents with the world in a way that improves the lives of those around us.
+The only thing any of us can do is maximize the return on our investment.
+And, be creative in the best way we know how, and share our talents with the world in a way that improves the lives of those around us.
 I have wielded my post-secondary education and its debts for good, and I will continue to do so.